nirajpandkar/thought-of-the-day/README.md

 * anonymous
 * motivation

 More categories and thoughts are going to be added.
 Currently finding out a way to enable users to contribute to the 'thoughts' list easily.

-## Contributing

-Contributing section will get its own space :P But for now, if anyone is having hard time with code coverage or failing tests, you could bypass the githooks by adding a simple flag `--no-verify`.

-Example -
-`git commit --no-verify`

-Though first you may want to file an issue so that we could solve the problem then and there.
-All the best!

 ## License